-A sterling 42-year career as a professional, teacher, administrator, promoter of junior golf and as a player certainly underscore his credentials for his 2010 induction into the Colorado Golf Hall of Fame.
-But perhaps even more meritorious than all those attributes was his resolution to give up an impressive playing career to devote 100 percent of his efforts to his wonderful family and to his Denver Country Club membership which he served so impressively as director of golf and head professional for 27 years until his retirement after the 2009 season.
+Tom Connell’s sterling 42-year career as a professional, teacher, administrator, player and promoter of junior golf certainly underscores his Colorado Golf Hall of Fame credentials.
+But perhaps even more meritorious was his resolution to give up an impressive playing career to devote 100 percent of his efforts to his family and the Denver Country Club members whom he served so impressively as director of golf and head professional for 27 years until his retirement after the 2009 season.

-More appealing to Tom, however, was a career as a teaching professional, which began the year of his graduation when he became an assistant pro under Paul Ransom at Valley Hi CC in Colorado Springs.
-Two years later he moved to the Country Club of Colorado in the Springs as an assistant to Winston Howe, then put the polish on his talents, as so many others did, under the tutelage of The Pro, Warren Smith, at Cherry Hills CC for three years.
-Connell salutes Ransom, Howe and The Pro for all his acumen.
+More appealing than playing was a career as a teaching professional, which began the year of his graduation when he became an assistant pro under Paul Ransom at Valley Hi CC in Colorado Springs.
+Two years later he moved to the Country Club of Colorado in the Springs as an assistant to Winston Howe, then put the polish on his talents, as so many others did, under the tutelage of Warren Smith at Cherry Hills CC for three years.

-That was the springboard that landed Connell the head pro position at Sheraton Resort course in Steamboat Springs where in three short years he attracted a remarkable following and foundation of credibility as a mentor and administrator that continues today in Steamboat.
+Connell springboarded to the head pro position at Sheraton Resort course in Steamboat Springs, where in three short years he attracted a remarkable reputation that only improved as he moved in 1982 to Denver CC.

 Tom was 1986 Colorado PGA Teacher of the year, twice served on PGA national teaching seminars, served on the PGA National Education Committee, attended six PGA Teaching Seminars, and three times was Ping’s Club Fitter of the Year.
 A national PGA member since 1976, Tom also served as Colorado Section president in 1985 and was on the board of directors for 10 years and in 1975 served as president of the PGA Assistants.

-Honors abound for Tom.
-He was Section Pro of the Year in 1988, won the Section's 2008 Bill Strausbaugh Award for outstanding integrity and commitment to mentoring fellow professionals, won the 2009 Colorado Golf Association's President's Award for a lifetime of outstanding service to golf.
+He was Section Pro of the Year in 1988, won the Section’s 2008 Bill Strausbaugh Award for outstanding integrity and commitment to mentoring fellow professionals, won the 2009 Colorado Golf Association President’s Award for a lifetime of outstanding service to golf.